Skip to content

 Eating and shopping at Polesden Lacey

-Whether you want to grab a picnic, eat a light meal or snack, or browse beautiful gifts and local products, we've got plenty to tempt you at Polesden Lacey.
+Whether you want to grab a light meal, snack or hot drink, or browse beautiful gifts and local products - we've got plenty to tempt you at Polesden Lacey this autumn and winter.

 Visiting Polesden Lacey with your dog